Skip to main content

 Using pancake lenses and mini-LED backlighting, the display is brighter and crisper across the entire lens, while offering better blacks.
 The field of view has been increased to 106 degrees horizontally.
 That's not as wide as some competing headsets, but it's enough to make a difference if you've noticed the edges of the scene when using the Quest 2.

-The downside is the price of $1,000, which is more than triple that of the Quest 2.
+The downside is the price of $1,000, which is more than triple that of the Quest 2 and twice the price of the Quest 3.
 There are multiple reasons for the price increase, and it is still a bargain given the advanced technology packed into this all-in-one VR system.
-Its XR2+ chip offers 50% greater speed and enhanced 12GB memory boosts multitasking performance.
+Its XR2+ chip offers 50% greater speed than the Quest 2 and enhanced 12GB memory boosts multitasking performance.
 The Quest Pro actually matches Apple's $3,500 Vision Pro in some ways, offering hand-, eye-, and face-tracking, as well as spatial computing, without connecting to a computer.

 As a work device, it ticks most of the boxes and can connect to a Mac or PC when you run across a task that the Quest Pro can't handle.
-This is still a new concept, and it's still rough around the edges, but it earned a place on our list of best VR headsets as the first standalone system with premium features designed for productivity.
+This is still a new concept that's rough around the edges, but it earned a place on our list of best VR headsets as the first standalone system with premium features designed for productivity.

 Meta Quest Pro